-The BMBC Energy Strategy and associated action plan has been developed to provide BMBC, local businesses and local communities with a firm and clear direction of travel in securing a greener and more sustainable future for the borough.
-The strategic objectives of the strategy are to create a green economy, improve energy efficiency, increase the production and use of more low-carbon energy, have a cleaner, lower carbon environment, and promote and facilitate sustainable communities.
+The BMBC Energy Strategy and SEAP have been developed to provide BMBC, local businesses and local communities with a firm and clear direction of travel in securing a greener and more sustainable future for the borough.
+The strategic objectives are to facilitate a net-zero borough by 2045, to create a green economy, improve energy efficiency, increase the production and use of more low-carbon energy, have a cleaner, lower carbon environment, and promote and facilitate sustainable communities.